-This exciting photographic tour of Cambodia and Southern Vietnam accompanied by one of our professional travel photographers, Gary Latham, and Jeff Perigois, aims to encourage keen amateur photographers, not only to get to know their cameras better but to engage with their subject matter in more meaningful ways.
-In contrast to other photography courses, and in keeping with the All Points East philosophy, this trip intends to emphasize a travel photography that appreciates local people, their cultures, traditions and religions and encourages a positive impact on the places and people it visits.
+This exciting photographic tour of Cambodia and Southern Vietnam accompanied by one of our professional travel photographers aims to encourage keen amateur photographers, not only to get to know their cameras better but to engage with their subject matter in more meaningful ways.
+In contrast to other photography courses, and in keeping with the All JET Travel, this trip intends to emphasize a travel photography that appreciates local people, their cultures, traditions and religions and encourages a positive impact on the places and people it visits.

 An exciting river and land adventure through the heart of Indochina: from Vietnam’s bustling Saigon and picturesque Mekong Delta region, up-river to the fascinating Cambodian capital Phnom Penh, before heading west via the mysterious & dramatic, jungle-clad temples of Angkor.

 Tour length: 13D/12N Saigon to Siem Reap

 Accommodation: hotel, home-stay in colonial period villa